mans-westman/DML-HestonCalibration/README.md

 [`DML_Heston_full_paper.pdf`](DML_Heston_full_paper.pdf).

+The pdf rendering in GitHub is quite bad but downloading should work fine!

 ## TL;DR

 Calibrating the Heston stochastic-volatility model to market data is an expensive inverse problem.
 You end up pricing thousands of options across strikes and maturities, over and over, with no closed-form price to fall back on.
 The Fourier-based COS method is the standard semi-analytical tool for this, but it's slow, and its derivatives get numerically shaky in the tails — which is not optimal, since that's exactly where a gradient-based calibrator relies on them.